How to play Texas Holdem

-The game consists of two cards being dealt face down to each player and then five community cards being placed face-up by the dealer—a series of three cards, known as the Flop, then the fourth card, the Turn and then the fifth card, known as the River are dealt.
-The players have the option to check, bet, raise or fold after each deal;for example the betting may occur before the Flop, on the Flop, on the Turn and on the River.
+The game of Texas Holdem is very simple and here is an overview of how to play Texas Holdem.
+The game consists of two cards being dealt face down to each player and then five community cards being placed face-up by the croupier.
+This is a series of three cards, known as the Flop, then the fourth card, the Turn and then the fifth card, known as the River.
+The players have the option to check, bet, raise or fold after each deal.
+An example is the betting may occur before the Flop, on the Flop, on the Turn and on the River.

 In all casinos, the dealer will burn a card before the flop, turn, and river.
 Because of this burn, players who are betting cannot see the back of the next community card to come.
 This is done for historical/traditional reasons, to avoid any possibility of a player knowing in advance the next card to be dealt due to it being marked.